Pratham-H-S/VASDoc/README.md

-# VASDoc

-There is a long and hectic process involved in getting the documents verified by the higher-ups.
-The documents undergo a series of changes and modifications before getting the final approval.
-Our proposed system provides a secure way to exchange, verify, modify, and comment on the changes performed on the document.
-The process begins with the creation of a digital document by a user.
-The document is then encrypted and stored on the IPFS.
-The user can then share the document with other authorized parties by using their unique IDs.
-When a party receives the document, they can verify its authenticity and contents using the cryptographic hash of the document stored on the IPFS.
-If the document meets their requirements, they can sign and encrypt it using their private key.
-The signed document is then stored on the IPFS and made available to other authorized parties.
+# Secure Document Verification and Collaboration System

+## Introduction

+The Secure Document Verification and Collaboration System is designed to streamline the process of document verification, approval, and collaboration among authorized parties.
+This document provides an overview of the system and its key features.

+## How It Works

+The system operates in several stages:

+1. **Document Creation**: Users can create digital documents that require verification or approval.

+2. **Encryption and Storage**: Documents are encrypted for security and stored on the InterPlanetary File System (IPFS).

+3. **Sharing and Authorization**: Users can share documents with authorized parties using unique IDs to control access.

+4. **Document Verification**: Recipients can verify document authenticity and content by comparing the cryptographic hash stored on IPFS.

+5. **Signing and Encryption**: If the document meets their requirements, recipients can sign and encrypt it using their private keys.

+6. **Storage on IPFS**: The signed and encrypted document is stored on IPFS for future reference.

+7. **Accessibility**: Authorized parties can access the approved document securely.

+## Benefits

+- **Security**: Documents are encrypted, and digital signatures enhance security.

+- **Transparency**: IPFS ensures all authorized parties have access to the latest document versions.

+- **Collaboration**: Multiple parties can collaborate on the document securely.

+- **Immutable Record**: Cryptographic hashes on IPFS prevent document tampering.

+- **Access Control**: Unique IDs and private keys control document access.

+## Challenges

+- **Key Management**: Effective management of encryption keys is essential.

+- **User Authentication**: Ensure user authentication is robust and secure.

+- **Access Revocation**: Implement a mechanism to revoke access when needed.